sjakthol/dedup-simulator/README.md

 performed one successful check

 __Note__: By default, the simulator implements a franken-version of the protocol that has never really been used.
-So you want to specify at least one options shown above.
+So you need to specify at least one of the options shown above.

 ### Protocol Parameters
 The following options modify the protocol parameters: